 In Person Meetings

-We are so excited to meet for our Christmas services on 13th December.
+We are so excited to meet in-person for the rest of the year.

 FREQUENTLY ASKED QUESTIONS:

 WILL I BE ABLE TO COME IF I HAVEN'T PRE-REGISTERED?

 No, only those who have pre-registered their places can come.

 Please do not attend if you currently have (or think you have) any symptoms of coronavirus, if you are self-isolating or living with someone who is self-isolating and/or is vulnerable.

 Yes!
 There are 2 groups.
 Children age 2-4 and children from reception- year 6.
 Each group will be asked to sign in at different entrances.

 People aged 70 or older, regardless of medical conditions, and those with underlying health conditions are still regarded as being at increased risk of severe disease from COVID-19 and continue to be advised to stay at home as much as possible.
 If you do choose to attend you should minimise any contact with others outside of your household.

 We are required to take the names and contact details of everyone who attends an in-person gathering and keep this information to enable contact tracing by the NHS if necessary.
 Your personal data will be kept securely and destroyed after 21 days.

 WHEN SHOULD I ARRIVE?